TarikEren/Compiler-Cpp/README.md

-# Lexer-Cpp
+# Compiler-Cpp
-A lexer I made for practice purposes and as a launching point for a compiler I'm trying to make.
+A compiler I'm making for practice purposes.

 ### Supported Tokens